Zebra inspired make up (Taken with instagram)

-Anonymous asked: oh and tits or gtfo .. don`t talk dick if you don`t take it
+Anonymous said: oh and tits or gtfo .. don`t talk dick if you don`t take it

 You really ought to learn how to construct a proper sentence.
 Apologies if you have dyslexia but I have no clue what you are implying!
 X

-Anonymous asked: oh oh oh .... congrats ... your gorgeous ...
+Anonymous said: oh oh oh .... congrats ... your gorgeous ...
 I mean the difference between you and a porn star is ??
 I'm sure you will take this as a compliment.